Quarantine and Isolation: What to Know

 You test positive for a disease that spreads easily, even if you don't have symptoms.

-You are sick and think you have a disease that spreads easily.
+You're sick and you think you may have a disease that spreads easily.

 Get tested if you think you have a disease that spreads easily.

-Sometimes, 2 negative tests are needed to stop isolation.
+Sometimes, you need two negative tests to stop staying home.

 If your test results are positive, isolate as told by your health care provider or health officials.